krux/privacy_scanner/README.md

-##PrivacyScanner.org
+##PrivacyScanner.org/scanner

-A tool for website owners and web developers to improve their sites from a privacy perspective.
+A tool for website owners and developers to ensure their site manages private data appropriately and effectively: PrivacyScanner.

+Users put in a URL, and we provide a report of the site partners' data collection activity, in multiple views.
+We provide a score for how well the site adheres to privacy best practices, and offer specific recommendations to improve the site.

 Think Yslow, but for privacy.

-Users will put in a url, and we will come back with a report of what's going on, visually representing the data collection activity.
-We will also provide a score and guidelines recommendations for improving your score.

-We will have attributed usher/collector relationships on a webpage, utilizing a shared "HAR-as-a-service" web services endpoint.
-Will also include enhanced company data from PrivacyChoice and Krux detailing risk of the associated companies found on page.
+We gather usher/collector relationships on a webpage, utilizing a shared "HAR-as-a-service" web services endpoint.
+We also include enhanced collector company data from PrivacyChoice and Krux, detailing risk of the associated companies found on the page.